balibintang/nextjs-sst-trpc/README.md

 ## Things this includes

 - NextJs app deployed with SST 2 via open-next
-- Scoping how React query works with nextjs
-- Scoping how Redux works with nextjs
-- How to accomplish server side and client side reusable components
-- Demo of potential fullstack monorepo (using TRPC as api)
+- TRPC Setup with react query ( client side, server side, server hydrating )
-- Example of SST auth in action
+- Auth setup with SST auth and google provider
-- Exploring tailwind CSS for styling
+- Daisy Ui for the UI library
+- ElectroDb for the wrapper to interface with dynamo

 ## Setup